imsky/holder/README.md

 * `objects`: The CSS selector used for finding `object` placeholders.
 Default value: `object`.
 * `bgnodes`: The CSS selector used for finding elements that have background palceholders.
 Default value: `body .holderjs`.
 * `stylenodes`: The CSS selector used for finding stylesheets to import into SVG placeholders.
 Default value: `head link.holderjs`.
-* `lineWrapRatio`: The ratio at which text will wrap from the edge of the image.
-Default value: `0.9`.

 ### Using custom settings on load